Coming up next, our final news roundup and information overload hour.

 He does.

-Well, he'll take it.
+He'll take it.

-Oh, yes, it is, because he told me on this radio program that he prefers McDonald's fries over your fries.
+Oh, yes, it is because he told me on this radio program that he prefers McDonald's fries over your fries.

 No, that's not true.

-No, it fake news.
+No, fake news.

-It is a hundred percent true.
+It is 100% true.

 That's not.

-Anyway, President Trump was in Atlanta, stopped by Chick-fil-A.
+Anyway, President Trump was in Atlanta, stopped by Chick-fil-A, and predominantly African-American crowd, and they love Donald Trump.

-Oh, I'm here to meet you, Mr. President.
+Listen, you see here, I'm here to meet you, Mr. President.

 Thank you very much.